Raghad-AAlharbi/Creating-Chatbot/README.md

 # Creating-Chatbot
-Creating chatbot u can talk with.
+Creating chatbot u can talk with in the main menu.